 Willever v.
 United States is a medical malpractice wrongful death claim, alleging medical negligence at the National Naval Medical Center in Bethesda after the death of a U.S. Army captain.
-Plaintiffs, who lost their husband/father, sought summary judgment on the grounds that the government did not file a certificate of a qualified expert with an attached report saying the hospital and its employees complied with the standard of care or that any departure was not the cause of death.
-We all have jobs to do but you can’t go home feeling good after filing that motion, can you?
+Plaintiffs, who lost their husband/father, sought summary judgment because the government did not file a certificate of a qualified expert with an attached report saying the hospital and its employees complied with the standard of care or that any departure was not the cause of death.
+We all have jobs to do, but you can’t go home feeling good after filing that motion, can you?

 Judge Titus denied the motion, finding: